 If you or a family member has been charged with a crime, having a criminal lawyer Baltimore MD respects on your side could be a smart choice.
-Greenberg Law Office has the necessary skills and experience needed to build a strong case of defense which may result in a reduction or drop in the charges.
-As a determined Baltimore criminal lawyer, we have created the following answers to some of the most common criminal defense questions.
+Greenberg Law Office has the necessary skills and experience needed to build a strong case of defense which may result in a reduction or dropping of charges.
+As a determined Baltimore criminal lawyer, we have created the following answers to some of the most common criminal defense.
 Should you wish to speak with a lawyer in further detail, please do not hesitate to call Greenberg Law Office for a free consultation.

 Q: Am I required to speak with the police following an arrest?